alerta/alerta-docs/_build/html/_sources/authentication.txt

 To restrict access to particular users use the *circle of trust* approach.
 That is, add yourself to the list of allowed users, ensure ``AUTH_REQUIRED`` is set to ``True`` and restart ``alertad``.
 To gain access now, a user will need to be manually added to the *Users* page.
 Note that any existing user can add and remove users for the list of authorised users.

-.. note:: Twitter does not support OAuth2 for user
+.. note:: Twitter does not support OAuth2 for user logins.

 .. _cross_origin: